mdeff/ntds_2016/README.md

    apt-get install myotherpackage
    ```

-## 2 Manual installation
+## Manual installation

-> Warning: this may be problematic for Windows users, as TensorFlow does not
+**Warning**: this may be problematic for Windows users, as TensorFlow does not
-> support Windows yet.
+support Windows yet.

 1. Install Python.
 	* Windows: we recommend to install [Anaconda].
 Please install version 3.5.